-Michael RosewallAssociate Academic Dean & Associate Professor of Music
+Michael RosewallAssociate Academic Dean and Professor of Music

 B.S., Music Education, University of Minnesota